 What are your professional interests?

 I have a faculty, research appointment at UW.
 There, I am working to develop and test new therapies.
 Currently, I am taking the lead on developing and assessing a group program for new mothers and their very young infants.
-In addition, I maintain a private practice in Fremont where I see clients week to week.
+In addition, I maintain a private practice in Queen Anne where I see clients week to week.

 The University work allows me to research, publish, and present meaningful findings about what we know about psychology and what we need to better understand.
 The private practice brings me the joy of being part of real-life positive changes from week to week.